zeeshanmcp12/golang/notes.md

         - fmt.Println("bitwise right shift", bitwiseRightShift)
         - output -> 5

+### If-Else Statement

 - if-else statement (control flow)

+### Switch-Case

 - switch-case
   - fallthrough
     - It is a keyword used in switch-case
     - It forces the execution flow to fall through the successive case block.
       - jis case k sath ye keyword hoga wo next case block ko execute kardega...ye isi tarah chalta rahega until it found "default" keyword or not found fallthrough keyword.
   - break keyword
-      - In golang we don't even worry about explicitely define break keyword.
+    - In golang we don't even worry about explicitly define break keyword.
-        - For example,
+      - For example
         - we have two cases in switch block.
         - both are true
         - execution flow will stop when first case is executed as true.
-          - program will exit from the switch block and we don't need to explicitely define break keyword.
+        - program will exit from the switch block and we don't need to explicitly define break keyword.

+### Looping with For

 - looping with For

+### Array

 - Array
-    - An array is a collection of similar elements stored in a contigous memory location.
+  - An array is a collection of similar elements stored in a contiguous memory location.
     - Similar elements means an array will contain int or string
-    - elements in array stored in contigous memory location. for example:
+  - elements in array stored in contiguous memory location. for example:
     - [1,2,3,4]
       - 1 -> memory location 200
       - 2 -> memory location 204 -> why 204? because integer takes 4 bytes
       - 3 -> memory location 208
       - 4 -> memory location 212
   - We cannot keep different data types in one single array.
   - Arrays are fixed length.
     - Values cannot be added once the length is defined in for array.
   - elements should be of the same data type
   - Array has a property named "length" and "capacity".
     - length -> denotes to the elements stored in array
     - capacity -> denotes to the elements that could contain in an array.
   - length and capacity is same but the difference will be when it comes to slice.
   - Syntax:
     - var <array name> [<size of the array>] <data type>
     - var grades 5 int
     - var fuites 3 string
   - array initialization
     - var grades [3]int = [3]int{20,22,25}
   - shorthand declaration
     - grades := [3]int{20,22,35}
   - array initialization using elepsis
     - grades := [...]int{20,22,25}
       - these 3 dots are called elepsis
       - in this case, we did not define the lenght hence the compiler will implicitely calculate the length of an array based on the number of elements that we've specified.
   - len()
     - we can find the length of an array using built-in function named "len()"
     - len(grades)
   - array indexing
     - elements in array are numbered.
 Which means every element has a number starts from 0
     - grades[1]
     - grades[3]
     - if we called an index which is not available in array then compiler will throw "out of range" error.
     - We can also change the value of array using index
     - grades := [4]int{20,30,40}
     - grades[1] = 35
   - multidimensional array
     - array inside array
     - array that contains another array as an element
     - Syntax:
       - var <array name> = [array][elements in array]int{{},{},{}}
       - var arr = [3][2]int{{1,2},{10,4},{20,50}}
       - [3] -> {1,2},{10,4},{20,50}
       - [2] -> 1,2 | 10,4 | 20,50

   - Slice in golang
     - we can initialize and declare a slice using make function